mike182uk/fetch-gists/CONTRIBUTING.md

 - **Add tests where appropriate** - [Tape](https://github.com/substack/tape)

-- **Document any change in behavior** - Make sure the README and any other relevant documentation are kept up-to-date.
+- **Document any change in behaviour** - Make sure the README and any other relevant documentation are kept up-to-date.

 - **Create topic branches** - i.e `feature/some-awesome-feature`.

 - **One pull request per feature**

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please squash them before submitting.

-- **Use conventional-changelog style commit messages** - See [here](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines) for more details.
-This project is [commitizen](https://commitizen.github.io/cz-cli/) friendly.

 ## Running Tests